MFE: MARCH 22-23, 2021 in MILWAUKEE WISCONSIN

-MFE is an Expo that does NOT have international exhibitors or attendees.
-And while we can’t know where any of our guests have traveled from recently or who they’ve
+MFE is an Expo that does not typically have international exhibitors or attendees.
+And while we can’t know where any of our guests have traveled from recently

-interacted with, we strongly believe that it is our collective responsibility to focus on the facts and to act with common sense, taking the advice of the relevant authorities and scientists.
-In the words of Gloria Guevara, President and CEO
+or who they’ve interacted with, we strongly believe that it is our collective responsibility to focus on the facts and to act with common sense, taking the advice of the relevant authorities and scientists.
+In the words of Gloria Guevara,

 The chances of contracting the virus, for the vast majority of people, is very remote if you travel responsibly and observe simple hygiene measures.